-Read the full interview in this week's HELLO! magazine, on sale now in all good newsagents and available to download android, kindle fire and more formats.
+Read the full interview in this week's HELLO! magazine, on sale now in all good newsagents and available to download on iPad, android, kindle fire and more formats.
 Or subscribe today to make sure you don't miss an issue!

 Katherine Jenkins will release an album in honour of the Queen